nhcw00/blank-app/README.md

 # US Traffic Accidents Dashboard

 This is an interactive web application built with Plotly and Dash to visualize and explore a large dataset of traffic accidents in the United States.
 It allows users to filter data and observe trends related to accident severity, location, time, and weather conditions.

-Additionally, this project is extended to pubhlish to Streamlit.
+Explore the complete, interactive dashboard hosted on “Streamlit”.
+The findings and features discussed below are all drawn from this live application:

 **Streamlit App**
     - https://us-accident-u9x8vsxfvnjgfi5iwwvxtk.streamlit.app/